Lee Jung-hyun

-Lee Jung-hyun (born February 7, 1980), also known by her occasional stage name Ava, is a South Korean singer and actress.
-She was first recognized for her acting abilities with award-winning role in her first film and has been solidified as one of the top international acts from South Korea with her illustrious singing career.
+Lee Jung-hyun (Born February 7, 1980), also known by her occasional stage name Ava, is a South Korean singer and actress.
+She was first recognized for her acting abilities with an award-winning role in her first film and has been solidified as one of the top international acts from South Korea with her illustrious singing career.
 She has been known as "the Techno Queen" as she introduced the techno music genre to Korea.
 Lee is also known as "The Queen of Transformation" due to her changing new look for different songs.
 She is known as one of the first artists who introduced Korean Wave (Hallyu) to China and caused a sensation.

 Career

 As actress

 Lee Jung-hyun made her acting debut at the age of 16 in A Petal in 1996, which won her 'Best New Actress' at the 34th Grand Bell Awards, 17th Blue Dragon Film Awards and 16th Korean Association of Film Critics Awards.
 The film tells the story of a girl who experienced the Gwangju uprising at the age of 15, and its effect on her life in later years.
 Since 1996, Lee has had numerous acting roles with projects in South Korea, Japan and China.

 In 2010, Lee regained her acting strides with the Chinese series Confucius, playing the role of Nanzi.
 In 2011, Lee portrayed a shaman in Park Chan-wook and Park Chan-kyong's award-winning fantasy short film Night Fishing, which was shot entirely on an iPhone.
 Night Fishing won the Golden Bear for Best Short Film at 2011 Berlin International Film Festival.
 In 2012, Lee portrayed a single mother in the coming-of-age film Juvenile Offender, which won Best Feature at the Tokyo International Film Festival.
 She was next cast in the 2014 period blockbuster The Admiral: Roaring Currents, as the sole female character in the main cast.
 Lee returned to television in the SBS' drama The Family is Coming.

-In 2015, Lee starred in black comedy film Alice in Earnestland, which won her 'Best Actress' at the 36th Blue Dragon Film Awards & 3rd Wildflower Film Awards.
+In 2015, Lee starred in black comedy film Alice in Earnestland, which won her 'Best Actress' at the 36th Blue Dragon Film Awards and 3rd Wildflower Film Awards.
 Lee then starred in the bowling film Split in 2016, and war film The Battleship Island in 2017.
 In 2019, Lee is scheduled to star in the romantic comedy film Shall We Do It Again.

 In 2020, Lee starred in the zombie film Peninsula.
 The following year, she appeared in Park Chan-wook's mystery film Decision to Leave.